State Guide

 Allen County (Fort Wayne)

 Allen County covers approximately 657 square miles in northeast Indiana.
 Population approximately 392,000.
 Fort Wayne is a significant manufacturing and logistics center.
-Allen County has a functional presence in MyCase and its court records are relatively accessible compared to some smaller Indiana counties.
+Allen County has a functional presence in MyCase and its court records are relatively accessible.

 Hamilton County (Indianapolis suburbs)

 Hamilton County covers approximately 398 square miles north of Marion County.
-Population approximately 365,000 and growing — Hamilton County added the most residents of any Indiana county in 2024 (7,116 people).
+Population approximately 365,000 and growing — Hamilton County consistently ranks among Indiana's fastest-growing counties.
 Cities include Carmel, Fishers, and Noblesville.
 Many Indianapolis metro residents live in Hamilton County rather than Marion County, making it a common secondary county to check in any Indianapolis-area search.

 St. Joseph County (South Bend)